dexif/fang-hacks/INSTALL.md

   the `updates/` folder (and uses these as part of the `01-network` script copied in these steps).

+Setup static DHCP lease to fix your cam IP on your router.
+Open fanghack setup at `http://YOUR-CAM-IP/cgi-bin/status`

+* Set the TZ to `GMT+3:00` (wrong, but it works on Brazil) and hostname to `xicamX`
 * Expand the SD card (requires reboot and fiddling)
-* Set the TZ to `EST-10` and hostname to `XiaoFang-Cam-X`
-* Disable Cloud Applications once boot has been assured several times (including after hard power down)
+* If needed, disable Cloud Applications once boot has been assured several times
+  - At least after one clean reboot/poweroff, to linux safely unmout `mmcblk0p2`

+After fanghack are applied, you do not need more the `.wifi*` files at sdcard:

+	# rm .wifipasswd .wifissid

 ## Restoring a copy of an SD card on Mac